dev7355608/vision-5e/README.md

 _Note: You may use `'` or `’` for apostrophes._

 _Note: In French the colon (`:`) is preceded by a space, but it isn't required in order for the automation to detect the feat.
 For example, both `Manifestation : Regard fantomatique` and `Manifestation: Regard fantomatique` work._

-_Note: French feats can have the class name in brackets in their names (for example `[Occultiste]`).
-It may be present but doesn't have to be.
-It doesn't affect the automation._